-The nematode C. elegans — a simple yet powerful model organism — provides advantages such as a transparent body, easy genetic manipulation, extensively defined nervous system, completely sequences and well annotated genome, and a short lifespan.
+The nematode C. elegans — a simple yet powerful model organism — provides advantages such as a transparent body, easy genetic manipulation, an extensively defined nervous system, a completely sequenced and well-annotated genome, and a short lifespan.

-- C. elegans homologs have been identified for up to 80% of human genes.
+- C. elegans homologs have been identified for up to 80% of human genes – See examples

 - The striking genetic homologies between C. elegans and humans make it a powerful experimental model for investigating many high-impact diseases and medical conditions.

 - The ability to quickly install variant alleles in C. elegans and quantitatively measure the variant phenotypes provides researchers with a path to rapidly address the consequences of gene variation and answer the questions of disease biology.
 See our Disease Panels.

 The ScreenChip System (Figure 1) is a C. elegans screening and phenotyping platform that allows you to:

 - Measure morphology and fluorescent protein expression

 - Collect rapid and precise whole animal data

 - Assess neuronal and physiological responses to drugs, genetic modifications or environmental changes